 Abandoned or worthless partnership interest.
-A loss incurred from the abandonment or worthlessness of a partnership interest is an ordinary loss only if:
+A loss incurred from the abandonment or worthlessness of a partnership interest is an ordinary loss only if both of the following tests are met.

-- 1) The transaction is not a sale or exchange, and - The partner has not received an actual or deemed distribution from the partnership.
+- The transaction is not a sale or exchange. - The partner has not received an actual or deemed distribution from the partner-ship.